yao-eastside/flappy_bird_ai/README.md

 * install Python 3.7.2 (Python 3.6+ should work just fine)
 * create a venv and activiate it
 * pip install -r req.txt
-* config plaidml by running setup-plaidml
+* config plaidml by running plaidml-setup
+* modify two files by referring to the examples in setup-plaidml ** modify ~/.keras/keras.json
+** modify ~/.plaidml
 * done

 ## How to Run?